Canton Ice House - Northeast Generals

 It’s an Ice House

 The Northeast Generals are a Tier II junior hockey team that began play in the North American Hockey League in 2016.
-The Generals have qualified for the Robertson Cup playoffs in five of their first eight NAHL seasons.
-After playing at the New England Sports Village in the Providence suburb of Attleboro for their entire existence, the Generals relocated 24 miles north on Interstate 95 to the Canton Ice House in the Boston suburbs for the 2024-25 season.
+The Generals have qualified for the Robertson Cup playoffs in five of their first nine NAHL seasons, losing in the first round each time.
+After playing at the New England Sports Village in the Providence suburb of Attleboro for their first eight seasons, the Generals relocated 24 miles north on Interstate 95 to the Canton Ice House in the Boston suburbs for the 2024-25 season.

-The Canton Ice House, which opened in 2016, features two full-sized rinks, a pro shop, a café, two golf simulators, and a fully equipped gym.
-It serves as home to several local high schools, youth programs, club programs, and figure skating clubs.
+The Canton Ice House, opened in 2016, features two full-sized rinks, a pro shop, café, two golf simulators and a fully equipped gym.
+It serves as home to several local high schools, youth programs, club programs and figure skating clubs.
 It also serves as the home to the Curry College hockey team.
 The facility boasts that it hosts over 35 games and 100 practices every week, with over 750,000 visitors passing through its doors annually.

 The facility’s snack bar, The Ice House Café, is located between the red and blue rinks on the mezzanine level.
 Several tables fill the large space, and both rinks are visible from these tables.
 Also, there are a bunch of video games, an air hockey table, and a rod hockey table located here.
 As is the case with many community rinks, this snack bar features a pretty impressive menu.

-There are small scoreboards at both ends of the rink that display score, time, and penalties.
-Banners throughout the rink advertise the facility’s many other tenants.
-Perhaps a Generals banner will join them soon.
-Stadium Journey attended the General’s second game in Canton, so this may be a work in progress.
+There are small scoreboards at both ends of the rink that display the score, time, and penalties.
+Banners throughout the rink advertise the facility’s many other tenants, in addition to the large Generals banner hanging behind the home bench.

 If you enjoy attending a hockey game while being able to hear the sounds of skates cutting through the ice, coaches barking instructions at their teams, and players chirping each other (and the referees), Canton Ice House’s intimate setting is for you.